 Top of the page

-Tea tree oil (Melaleuca alternifolia) can kill bacteria and fungi.
-It comes from the evergreen leaves of the Australian Melaleuca alternifolia tree.
-Tea tree oil has been used as complementary therapy in surgery, burn care, and dental care.
+Tea tree oil (Melaleuca alternifolia) comes from the evergreen leaves of the Australian Melaleuca alternifolia tree.
+It can be found in many products, including creams and essential oil.

 Tea tree oil is not safe to take by mouth.
 It is not recommended for use in the ears, because it may cause damage to the inner ear.